cyrv6737/chadpole/README.md

 # chadpole

 Discord bot using the discordgo library that I am using to experiment with golang.
 This bot is not meant to be used in a serious capacity.
-Features are implemented because I think they are cool and/or useful to build to learn from.
+Features are implemented because I think they are cool and/or useful to learn from.

 ## Documentation Used
 - https://0x2142.com/how-to-discordgo-bot/